California Courts Collapse

 So what do you think that means for people accused of crimes?

-And, oh, by the way, the City of Fresno — long (and justifiably) unhappy with Sheriff Mims’s policy of scaring the shit out of everyone by turning criminals loose left and right until you agree to give her all the money she wants to waste — are looking into storing arrested bodies in Coalinga, approximately 70 miles away.
+And, oh, by the way, the City of Fresno — long (and justifiably) unhappy with Sheriff Mims’s policy of scaring the shit out of everyone by turning criminals loose left and right until you agree to give her all the money she wants to waste — are looking into storing arrested bodies in Coalinga, (2015 update: original link disappeared) approximately 70 miles away.

 That should not cause any problems for defense attorneys needing to confer with their clients.